jarrettmeyer/webpack-demo/README.md

 ## Available Commands

 The following commands are available for this demo.
+They should work from both the Windows and Mac/Linux command line.

 ### npm run build